-PJ2T, located at our club's permanent QTH called "Signal Point," is situated on half an acre of oceanfront property within the grounds of what used to be called the Coral Cliff Hotel, formerly owned by PJ9EE, Mr. Chet Brandon.
+PJ2T, located at our club's permanent QTH called "Signal Point," is situated on half an acre of oceanfront property adjacent to what used to be called the Coral Cliff Hotel, formerly owned by PJ9EE, Mr. Chet Brandon.
 This was the site of the famous Radioteam Finland PJ9W contest operations in 1990.
 The QTH was previously owned by W1BIH (SK), and has played host to winning contest operations since 1968.

-With towers of 100, 80, and 54 feet, stacked monobanders on 10, multiple long-boom monoband yagis on 15 and 20, a 40 yagi at 107 feet, and a hilltop European tribander, PJ2T can split power and simultaneously beam toward Europe and the U.S. for contest operation.
+With towers of 100, 80, and 54 feet, stacked monobanders on 10, multiple long-boom monoband yagis on 15 and 20, a 40 yagi at 104 feet, and a hilltop European tribander, PJ2T can split power and simultaneously beam toward Europe and the U.S. using a 4O3A high power triplexer and StackMatch boxes.
 Wire beams, Beverage antennas, flags, and an RX four square serve on the low bands, and indoors are four fully equipped stations with desktop computers, Writelog, an Ethernet LAN, and DSL Internet connectivity.
 The station is located on the southwest coast in the "sticks" about 45 minutes from town, so it's an electrically quiet location, good for hamming and so dark that the stars are incredible.

-Our "CCC" contesting club is a group of 24 guys who pool our resources to maintain and constantly improve the station, and we contest under the PJ2T callsign whenever we can get enough operators to go to Curacao.
-We've learned in our eleven years of operation there that by far the biggest challenge is dealing with the oceanside tropical climate, where the salt eats almost all forms of metal, and the heat and humidity take out computers, linears, and amps mercilessly.
+Our "CCC" contesting club is a group of 18 guys who pool our resources to maintain and constantly improve the station, and we contest under the PJ2T callsign whenever we can get enough operators to go to Curacao.
+We've learned in our 15 years of operation there that by far the biggest challenge is dealing with the oceanside tropical climate, where the salt eats almost all forms of metal, and the heat and humidity take out computers, linears, and amps mercilessly.
 We had to rebuild almost all of the antennas in 2006-07 and believe now that we have perfected our salt-proofing techniques.
-In addition, we scrape and repaint the two Rohn steel towers top to bottom nearly every six months with epoxy paint.
-Inside, we've found by trial and error that FT-1000s and FT-2000s survive the extreme heat and humidity better than anything else on the market and our six new Dell 560 Inspiron slim Windows 7 PCs are performing flawlessly thus far.
+In addition, we scrape and repaint the two Rohn steel towers top to bottom nearly constantly with epoxy paint.
+Inside, we've found by trial and error that FT-1000s and FT-2000s survive the extreme heat and humidity better than anything else on the market, and our eight new Dell 560 Inspiron slim Windows 7 PCs are performing flawlessly thus far.

 Propagation from Curacao is almost magical.
 Located at 12 degrees north latitude, within the well-documented "equatorial anomaly" of 10 to 15 degrees above the equator, this is one of the best contesting locations in the world, especially for the ARRL DX contests.

-Curacao has an advanced infrastructure with good roads, reliable power, safe tap water, top notch medical care, great shopping, reasonable prices, broad availability of goods in stores, high speed Internet and digital TV connectivity almost everywhere, and 130,000 incredibly friendly, intelligent, and welcoming people.
-Nearly everybody speaks at least three languages, the University of the Netherlands Antilles offers many advanced technical degree programs, we have a large and mature commercial seaport and drydock, and the longest airport runway in the Caribbean at 11,500 feet.
+Curacao has an advanced infrastructure with good roads, reliable power, safe tap water, good medical care, great shopping, reasonable prices, broad availability of goods in stores, high speed Internet and digital TV connectivity almost everywhere, and 130,000 incredibly friendly, intelligent, and welcoming people.
+Nearly everybody speaks at least three languages, the University of Curacao offers many advanced technical degree programs, we have a large and mature commercial seaport and drydock, and the longest airport runway in the Caribbean at 11,500 feet.
 American Airlines serves Curacao with two non-stop 737s daily to Miami, and there's daily non-stop air service to Europe and to many other destinations within the region.

 If you would like to hear about becoming a CCC member, or would like to visit the QTH as part of a PJ2T contest team member, please contact me at email@example.com.

-When the CCC club is not using the QTH it is available for your use.
+When the CCC club is not contesting at the QTH, it may be available for your use if there can be a CCC member on site to assist you.
 See http://www.pj2t.org for more information or E-mail me, Geoff Howard, W0CG/7, firstname.lastname@example.org.
 I serve as rental coordinator for CCC.